-Safeguarding against children missing from education is outlined in our Attendance policy (www.cncs.school).
-Any absenteeism to school without a valid reason provided by parents is addressed through our first day call system.
-Pastoral Support Managers and our Attendance Officer ensure phone calls are made to all parents/carers of children who are absent without a valid reason.
-Police reports are received regularly outlining if a child has been reported missing by parents.
-All reports are followed up by the pastoral team and Designated Safeguarding Lead where necessary.
+Safeguarding against children missing from education is outlined in our Attendance policy (CNCS website).
+Any absenteeism from school without a valid reason is addressed through our first day call system.
+Pastoral support Managers and our EWO ensure phone calls are made to all parents/carers of children who are absent without valid reason.
+Where Police reports are received outlining if a child has been reported missing by parents, all reports are followed up by the pastoral team and DSL where necessary.
+Private Fostering